Ashton Kutcher Meets Sen. Bob Corker, Testifies Against Human Trafficking

 “This is the part where internet trolls start telling me to stick to my day job… Technology can be used to enable slavery, but it can also be used to disable slavery.”

-Corker and Kutcher both wore a red “X” pin that is a symbol for the End It Initiative, an effort dedicated to ending human slavery and trafficking.
+Corker and Kutcher both wore a red “X” pin that is a symbol for the End It Initiative, an effort dedicated to ending human slavery and trafficking and is the colloquial name for the End Modern Slavery law.
 After the video of Ashton Kutcher’s testimony, though, some viewers were not aware of the meaning behind the pin and posted comments deriding the “little red commie X on his coat.”

 As Ashton Kutcher predicted, the trolls did come out in full force, but he remains committed to the cause and said he will continue to fight against human trafficking and child sex slavery.